-But this relationship is not unique to cinema and exists in most SaaS companies through the product owner and product manager.
+But this relationship isn't unique to cinema and exists in most SaaS companies through the product owner and product manager.
 These roles operate together to build and improve products, and both the product owner and the product manager work closely with company stakeholders to optimize new features.

 Product Owner vs. Product Manager